-Circumstance (2016) is multichannel video and aquarium installation that inhabites various primitive sessile marine organisms.
+Circumstance (2016) is multichannel video and aquarium installation that inhabits various primitive sessile marine organisms.
 These organisms were collected from the Oosterschelde delta region along the coast of the Netherlands and lived during a period of a half a year in the studio.

 The Oosterschelde delta stands synonym for change.
 Economically it is a pathway.
 Ecologically this pathway creates the possibility for the distribution of new allochtoon (immigrant) organisms into its marine environment.
 Many species documented within the installation have original environments around certain areas of the Pacific Ocean where water parameters have similar values.
 Examples of these species are: Botrylloides violaceus

 or Seasquirts (part of Tunicates animal kingdom) are seen as the closest living relative to vertebrates (mammals).
 The common characteristics between these invertebrates as our ancestors and ourselves are seen during a relatively small period of the life cycle, during the embryonic or larval stage.
 Seasquirts are shaped not unlike a bagpipe.
 A sack with ingoing and outgoing syphon

-(Dutch: Zonneroos, English: Daisy anemone) is collected from a specific mudflat along the Oosterschelde, the species clones itself, by collecting several bodies from thousands of clones and placing them within the aqaurium and after placing them back into the natural ecosystem a sense of architectural human space becomes apparent.
+(Dutch: Zonneroos, English: Daisy anemone) is collected from a specific mudflat along the Oosterschelde, the species clones itself through parthenogenesis, by collecting several bodies from thousands of clones and placing them within the aquarium and after placing them back into the natural ecosystem a sense of architectural human space becomes apparent.